Holidays in Uzbekistan

 Few visitors venture further than the region’s major hubs, but there is ample incentive to do so.
 The silk workshops of the fabled Fergana Valley, the forgotten fortresses of the Khorezm Delta region, and nomadic camel herders camps on the fringes of the mighty Kyzl Kum desert provide vivid experiences of ways of life buried for decades under the mantle of Soviet rule.

-No monuments epitomize the exotic grandeur of the Silk Road as vividly as those of Uzbekistan.
 To travellers crossing the great deserts of Central Asia, the splendid turquoise domes and mosaic-tiled facades of Samarkand, Bukhara and Khiva must have seemed like visions of heaven.
 They’re no less impressive today, having been painstakingly rest...